applitools/workshop-cbt-playwright-js/README.md

 ## Running tests

-To launch tests,
+To launch all tests, run `npx playwright test`.
-run `npx cypress open` to launch the Cypress browser window (good for developing), or run `npx cypress run` to execute tests purely from the command line (good for CI/CD).

 Before running the visual test, you must set the `APPLITOOLS_API_KEY` OS environment variable to your Applitools API key